AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 **Subject:** Default subject for the reset email message.

-**Message:** The text that appears in the body of the message a message indicating that the recipient’s external user password is reset.
+**Message:** The text that appears in the body of the message a message indicating that the recipient's external user password is reset.

 ## Enable users and groups to create policies {#enable-users-and-groups-to-create-policies}